Neuro-Robotic-Touch-Laboratory/Cuneate-Spiking-Neuronal-Network/README.md

 OVERVIEW

 Matlab implementation of the cuneate spiking neuronal network model proposed in the paper: "Functional Cuneate Spiking Neuronal Network for e-Skin Contact Localization".
-The model consists of two neuronal layers, each implemented through a separate code stored in the "1st Layer" and "2nd Layer" folders, respectively, as detailed below.
+The model consists of two neuronal layers, each implemented through a separate code stored in the "1st Layer" and "2nd Layer" folders, respectively, furthermore, the "Plot Results" folder has a script for generating some results presented in the manuscript, as detailed below.

 The "1st Layer" folder contains the codes to: (i) calculate the spiking outputs of the primary afferents; (ii) segment the spike data to be used as input to the second layer.

 The "2nd Layer" folder contains the codes to: (i) perform the synaptic learning protocol; (ii) calculate the spiking outputs of the cuneate neurons.

+The "Plot Results" folder contains the code to plot some manuscript results.
 _____________________________________

 FEATURES